 Polyamide is a synthetic fibre made from petroleum, creating an extraordinarily strong and versatile fabric.
 Klättermusen uses both post-industrial and post-consumer recycled polyamide as well as bio-mass balanced polyamide it its production.

 Post-consumer waste is Klättermusen's first-hand choice since the company wants to encourage people to hand in their worn products for recycling.
 Post-consumer waste used for recycled polyamide includes discarded industrial fishing nets, old carpets and rigid textiles.

-Recycling polyamide adds another layer of complexity to the production process, but the result is a reliable, long lasting fabric that is lightweight, quick-drying and wind resistant, and uses what would otherwise become waste while saving energy and resources.
+Recycling polyamide adds another layer of complexity to the production process, but the result is a reliable, long lasting fabric that is lightweight, quick-drying and wind resistant.
 Klättermusen was the first outdoor company to use recycled polyamide across their entire backpack line in 2009.

-Klättermusen also uses other materials in its products.
-Depending on the fabric, the percentage of post-consumer recycled polyamide varies between 30 % and 50 % according to the properties of the fabrics.
+Depending on the fabric, the percentage of post-consumer recycled polyamide varies between 30% and 50% according to the properties of the fabrics.
 Due to difficulties in getting hold of post-consumer polyamide for the garments the company is using a lot of bio-mass balanced polyamide for the apparel line.

 Main activity field:

 The outdoor clothing company Klättermusen uses recycled polyamide in its production and across its entire backpack line since 2009.
 Currently, Klättermusen offers a series of clothing for outdoor sports made from at least 50 % recycled materials depending on the properties of the fabrics.